5 tips to help you face your fears.

 One way to overcome fear is to acknowledge it.
 It's hard to acknowledge your fear because it's super uncomfortable and can leave you feeling vulnerable.

-But once you are able to acknowledge your fear, you allow it to run its course and you'll have a better chance of overcoming it, moving beyond it, and not allowing it to control you.
+But once you are able to acknowledge your fear and move through it, and you’ll have a better chance of overcoming it so it doesn’t control you.

 2. Identify your limiting beliefs.